PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

 #### System Rule
 - ASA can be amended only when it has at least one ASA version.
 - When amend the ASA, `Effective From` date of the new ASA version will always be greater than the `Effective From` date of the last ASA Version.
+- When amend the ASA, system will also amend the Fee details.

 #### UX Rule
 - When `Effective From` is not greater than latest historical ASA, system shows error message in the `Effective From` field.